Sirapuharish/Spacex-falcon9-landing-prediction/README.md

-🚀 SpaceX Falcon 9 Landing Prediction
+SpaceX Falcon 9 Landing Prediction

 Overview

-This project predicts whether the Falcon 9 first stage will successfully land based on launch features such as payload mass, orbit type, launch site, booster serial number, and other encoded variables.
-The goal is to understand what factors influence booster recovery and assist in cost estimation.
+This project predicts whether the Falcon 9 first stage will successfully land based on launch features such as payload mass, orbit type, launch site, booster details, and other encoded parameters.
+The purpose of the project is to analyze the factors that influence landing success and build a machine learning model that can classify the outcome.

 Project Goal

-To build a machine learning classification model that predicts landing success (1 = landed, 0 = failed).
+The goal is to create a machine learning classification model to predict landing success (1 or 0).
+Logistic Regression was selected as the final model and integrated into a Flask web application.
-The deployed Flask app uses Logistic Regression.

 Repository Contents

-app.py — Flask web application
+app.py – Flask application file

-spacex_model.pkl — trained Logistic Regression model
+spacex_model.pkl – trained Logistic Regression model

-model_columns.pkl — feature list used during model training
+model_columns.pkl – feature names used for training templates – HTML interface files static – CSS files

-templates/ — HTML files (web UI)

-static/ — CSS files

-Jupyter notebooks for data collection, wrangling, EDA, and model training
+Jupyter notebooks – used for data collection, preprocessing, EDA, and model training

-Technologies / Libraries Used
+Technologies and Libraries Used
+Python
 Pandas
 NumPy
 Matplotlib
 Seaborn

-Scikit-learn

-preprocessing

-train_test_split

-GridSearchCV

-LogisticRegression

-SVC

-DecisionTreeClassifier

-KNeighborsClassifier
+Scikit-learn (preprocessing, train_test_split, GridSearchCV, LogisticRegression, SVC, DecisionTreeClassifier, KNeighborsClassifier)
 Flask

 Methodology

-Collected SpaceX data using API and web scraping
+Collected and combined SpaceX launch data using API and web scraping.

-Cleaned and processed the dataset
+Performed data cleaning, feature engineering, and encoding.

-Performed EDA using visualization and SQL
+Conducted exploratory data analysis using visualizations and SQL queries.

-Trained multiple ML models and compared performance
+Trained multiple machine learning models including Logistic Regression, SVM, Decision Tree, and KNN.

-Selected Logistic Regression and deployed it via Flask
+Evaluated all models and selected Logistic Regression based on performance and reliability.
+Deployed the final model through a Flask web interface.

 Model Performance

-Logistic Regression

-Jaccard Score: 0.80

-F1 Score: 0.7777

-Other models were tested (SVM, Decision Tree, KNN), but Logistic Regression performed best for deployment.
+Logistic Regression achieved a Jaccard score of 0.80 and an F1 score of 0.77 during evaluation.